← Back to Blog

 Effectiveness: 1/5 — Works only against legitimate telemarketers

-Register your number at DoNotCall.gov.
+Register a number at DoNotCall.gov.
 Legitimate U.S. telemarketers are required by law to check the registry before calling.
 Registration takes 30 seconds and is permanent.

 Effectiveness: 2/5 — Labels spam but doesn't stop the phone from ringing

 Google's default Phone app on Pixel devices includes a "Call Screen" feature powered by Google Assistant.
-When an unknown number calls, you can tap "Screen call" and Google Assistant answers, asks why the person is calling, and transcribes the response in real time.
+When an unknown number calls, the user can tap "Screen call" and Google Assistant answers, asks why the person is calling, and transcribes the response in real time.

 Separately, the Google Phone app automatically labels many calls as "Suspected Spam" based on its cloud database.

-Additionally, the Call Screen feature shares call data with Google's infrastructure, and call logs sync to your Google Account by default.
+Additionally, the Call Screen feature shares call data with Google's infrastructure, and call logs sync to the Google Account by default.

 Effectiveness: 2.5/5 — Better than nothing, still reactive